Qualifying Conditions - NEW YORK

 According to the New York Medical Marijuana Amendment, the following conditions are qualified diagnoses that can be certified by a medical marijuana doctor so that you can apply for a medical marijuana card.

-There are a number of amendments to the law that have been proposed that would expand the number of qualifying diagnoses, but until it becomes law ARCannabis Clinic is bound by certifying the following medical diagnoses.
+There are a number of amendments to the law that have been proposed that would expand the number of qualifying diagnoses.

 There are qualified medical diagnoses to get a New York medical marijuana ID card: